Best Strategies to Protect Your Home & Loved Ones

 Protect your home using security layers

 Criminals look for and will concentrate on accessible targets.
 You want to make breaking into your home difficult.
 Designing a home defense system that includes multiple security layers is a proactive way to protect your home, family, and belongings.
-Security layers are preventative measures that will advertise to intruders that they should avoid your home altogether.
+Security layers are preventative measures designed to deter intruders from targeting your home.

 Layer 1 - Outside